dobernike/expense-tracker/README.md

 # expense-tracker

+# cli

+- clone the repo
+- install Node.js v22+
+- run `npm cli-link`

+after that, the cli will be add globally, and could be run as `etrack` from terminal

 ## The list of commands and their expected output is shown below:

-$ npm start -- add --description "Lunch" --amount 20
+$ etrack add --description "Lunch" --amount 20

 `Expense added successfully (ID: 1)`

-$ npm start -- add --description "Dinner" --amount 10
+$ etrack add --description "Dinner" --amount 10

 `Expense added successfully (ID: 2)`

-$ npm start -- list
+$ etrack list

 `ID  Date       Description  Amount`